paiman-truetale/paiman-truetale/README.md

 - 👋 Hi, I’m Paiman Rasoli
-- 🌱 I’m currently working in TrueTale
+- 🌱 I’m currently working as a SDE II in TrueTale

 <!---